Leonardo-Cortez/credit_risk_project_loan_default/README.md

 After selecting the final Logistic Regression model, the model coefficients were analyzed to identify the variables that most strongly influence the probability of default.

-Some of the strongest risk-increasing factors include:
+As illustrated in **Figure 2**, some of the strongest risk-increasing factors include:

 * Higher interest rates
 * Larger loan amounts